 and special education director Ralph Charley, Souris Valley

 Special Services, Minot, will address the practical and

 legal implications of Section 504 and I.D.E.A., and how

 parents, educators and administrators need to work together

 to provide education for all children in the 21st century.

 science specialist, NDSU, Fargo, will discuss how fathers

-and connect with children who have special needs.
+with children who have special needs.

 Throughout the NDFC conference, participants will learn